 Use transition phrases and words

-Since you’re working on a cause and effect essay, there are some words that you need to know how to use and when to use in your essay.
+Since you’re working on a cause-and-effect essay, there are some words that you need to know how to use and when to use them in your essay.
 Transition words are very important in academic essays like these as it provides the best and the easiest link for you to bridge two paragraphs for an easier flow.

 Transition words give your professors an easier time to move from one point, discussion, or argument to another.
 They provide balance and bind all the important points together to form one complete quality paper.